 The hospital or birth center will likely send an insurance representative to communicate with you about the birth injury event.
 Protect your family’s rights by entering into these conversations with legal representation.
 Without a lawyer’s help, you might accept a low-ball insurance settlement offer or end up with no compensation at all.
-You and your family might deserve compensation for the exorbitant medical expenses of a birth injury, as well as justice for your child.
+You and your family deserve compensation for the exorbitant medical expenses of a birth injury, as well as justice for your child.
 Going up against a physician or hospital can shed light on a dangerous situation and potentially save other children from the same fate in the future.

-Like all types of personal injury cases, birth injury lawsuits follow state-specific statutes in Maryland.
+Like all types of injury cases, birth injury lawsuits follow state-specific statutes in Maryland.
 It’s important as a claimant to have at least a cursory understanding of the most important laws so that you know how and when to take legal action for your injured child.
 As always, you can contact our firm and we’ll answer your legal questions and concerns.
-In the meantime, here are two important state laws we believe all parents should know.
+In the meantime, here are two important state laws we believe all parents should know:

 First, only certain parties can file.
 In the majority of cases, parents have the right to file a claim against one or more parties for birth injury medical malpractice.
 Parents will file a lawsuit on behalf of the injured child when the child is too young and/or mentally incompetent to legally bring the claim him/herself.
 Parents can claim recovery for their child’s damages as well as their own, including parental mental anguish and emotional distress.

 For example, if doctors do not diagnose your child with cerebral palsy until the age of three, you would have three additional years to file a claim.
-In wrongful death birth injury claims, you have three years from the date of death to file.
+In Baltimore wrongful death birth injury claims, you have three years from the date of death to file.
 In all cases, you must file a claim before the child’s 11th birthday.

 In other birth injury cases, third parties could have or share fault.
 For example, if a malfunctioning piece of medical equipment caused the injury, you might be able to bring a claim against the product manufacturer and/or the hospital for failing to maintain the equipment.
-There are many personal injury lawsuits in which there is more than one party at fault for injuries.
+There are many lawsuits in which there is more than one party at fault for injuries.
 It’s important to retain an attorney who can investigate your child’s injuries, identify all defendants, and go up against major healthcare facilities and insurance companies on you and your child’s behalf.

-At Murphy, Falcon & Murphy, we treat all birth injury claims with a personal touch.
+At Murphy Falcon & Murphy, we treat all birth injury claims with a personal touch.
 We know that birth traumas deeply affect all those involved, but none more so than the parents.
 As a parent, you need a lawyer who cares as much about your case as you do.
 Our attorneys work hard to protect the rights of injured infants and their parents.
 We give voices to those who otherwise wouldn’t have them in a court of law.